vshengeliya/vshengeliya/README.md

 ### Hi there 👋, I'm Veronika!
 Full-Stack Software Engineer experienced in Ruby and JavaScript frameworks such as Rails and React with a background in e-commerce providing financial reports and metrics utilizing database tools.
 Possess strong skills in cross-functional team collaboration that helps companies to reach their goals as well as drive profitability.

-- 🌱  &nbsp;&nbsp; I'm currently working on React App called [Burger Builder](https://github.com/vshengeliya/burger-builder).
+- 🔭 &nbsp;&nbsp; I'm currently working on React App called [Burger Builder](https://github.com/vshengeliya/burger-builder).
+- 🌱  &nbsp;&nbsp; I’m currently learning Java
 - 👯  &nbsp;&nbsp; I’m looking to collaborate on fun projects
 - 📫  &nbsp;&nbsp; Reach out: &nbsp;[LinkedIn](https://www.linkedin.com/in/veronikashengeliya/).